 In animal studies on neuroplasticity after stroke, it was shown that 400-600 repetitions per day of challenging functional tasks can lead to changes in the brain.

 That’s the beauty of high-tech rehab devices, like Flint Rehab’s FitMi home therapy.
-It helps patients accomplish average of 400 or more repetitions per session, depending on the patient’s level of impairment.
+This device helps patients accomplish an average of 400 or more repetitions per session, depending on the patient’s level of impairment.
 Fortunately, even patients with severe impairments can still accomplish high numbers of repetitions that are needed to rewire the brain.

-When stroke patients pursue rehabilitation on a regular basis at home, they see the best improvements.
+When patients pursue rehabilitation on a regular basis at home, they see the best improvements.
 Habits and skills are not built overnight, but instead require repetition and consistency.
-Putting in the work on a regular basis is how skills are regained after a stroke, brain injury, or spinal cord injury.
+Putting in the work is how skills are regained after a stroke, brain injury, or spinal cord injury.

-Fortunately, when massed practice is applied on a regular basis, stroke patients can make enormous achievements.
-In fact, massed practice is the key to maximizing your chances of a full recovery.
+Fortunately, when massed practice is applied to the rehabilitation process, patients can make enormous achievements after a stroke.
+Massed practice is the key to maximizing your chances of a full recovery.
 Continue to set goals and make rehabilitation exercises a priority in your daily routine to maximize your recovery potential.